PlanktoScope/forklift/docs/specs/00-package.md

 - `source` is the path of the file to be exported, relative to the path of the package.
 The file must exist in the package's directory (or in a subdirectory).

-   - This field is required.
+   - This field is optional: if it's not specified, it's assumed to be the path set by the `target` field.

    - Example: